musienkoyuriy/ng2-modules-docs/ng2-datepicker-doc.md

 Standalone timepicker directive is now deprecated, instead, you can use ```<code>``` from ```ng2-datepicker```.
 ### Example

-In case you need datepicker with time picker support, you can add <code> to <file>
+In case you need time picker support along with datepicker, you can add <code> to <file>

 ### Date picker with time picker support example